hapostgres/pg_auto_failover/docs/architecture.rst

  synchronous_commit = 'local'

-This ensures that writes return as soon as they are committed on the primary under all circumstance.
+This ensures that writes return as soon as they are committed on the primary under all circumstances.
 In that case, failover might lead to some data loss, but failover is not initiated if the secondary is more than 10 WAL segments (configurable) behind on the primary.
 During a manual failover, the standby will continue accepting writes from the old primary and will stop only if